2DGD-F0TH/2DGD_F0TH/chapters/8_Balancing.md

 Usually a dedicated server software has been specifically made to limit cheating, as well as offering better performance than the P2P counterpart (it doesn't have to run graphics, for instance).

 If a consistent leaderboard and lack of cheating is important (for instance in a heavily competitive multiplayer game), you should probably choose this option.

+This section assumes that the game is using a third-party game server, and none of the players has direct access to said server, as this would enable cheating on the owner's part.